 The easy berry topping cuts through the sweetness of the rice pudding.
 Short on time?
 You can substitute jam.

 Use any vegan milk you like: soy, almond, cashew, hazelnut...

 You only need a few simple ingredients to make vegan rice pudding!

 - Vegan Butter - any dairy-free butter or margarine will work.

 - Rice - use short-grained sticky rice, such as pudding rice, risotto rice, arborio rice, or paella rice.

-- Milk - use a dairy free vegan milk such as soy, almond milk or other non-dairy milk.
+- Milk - use a dairy-free vegan milk such as coconut, soy, almond milk or other non-dairy milk.

-- Sugar - use superfine or caster sugar.
+- Sugar - Use granulated white sugar (ensure it's vegan).
 You can also substitute stevia (use the ratio on your package for substitution guidance) or coconut sugar.